 Bridgette Adu-Wadier

-Bridgette Adu-Wadier is the Minow Fellow for WTTW News and “Chicago Tonight.”
+Bridgette Adu-Wadier is a Minow Fellow for WTTW News and “Chicago Tonight.”
 She graduated from Northwestern University with a B.S. in Journalism and with a double major in Political Science.
 During her time at Northwestern, Bridgette produced and reported for both national and Chicago-based organizations such as the Triibe.
 Before joining WTTW News, she interned for NBC News NOW and C-SPAN.
 When she’s not looking for story ideas, Bridgette can be found listening to an audiobook or trying out a new recipe from her cookbook collection.
 Made possible by the late Trustee Emeritus Newton N. Minow, the WTTW Minow Fellowship in Journalism Excellence offers a postgraduate student the opportunity for hands-on work in research, writing, reporting, and producing for WTTW News, WTTW.com/news, and “Chicago Tonight.”

 Eunice Alpasan